-- 1) Not Connected: This scenario corresponds to people without internet connectivity.
-This typically corresponds to remote rural areas with difficult access, thus leading to limited infrastructure in terms of road, power, transportation, and telecommunications. - 2) Under Connected: This scenario corresponds to people with limited and/or intermittent connectivity.
-For example, they can have 2G voice and SMS services, along with possibly intermittent WiFi connectivity from a local network.
-This could be a local mesh connected to a gateway via a VSAT with limited speed, or a completely local network with partial connectivity to the internet, e.g., through delay tolerant networking.
+1) Not Connected: This scenario corresponds to people without internet connectivity.
+This typically corresponds to remote rural areas with difficult access, thus leading to limited infrastructure in terms of road, power, transportation, and telecommunications.

+2) Under Connected: This scenario corresponds to people with limited and/or intermittent connectivity.
+For example, they can have 2G voice and short message service (SMS) services, along with possibly intermittent Wireless Fidelity (WiFi) connectivity from a local network.
+This could be a local mesh connected to a gateway via a very small aperture terminal (VSAT) with limited speed, or a completely local network with partial connectivity to the internet, e.g., through delay tolerant networking.
+The data rates achievable by this category can be considered to be below 256 kbps, the ITU limit for defining broadband access [28, 29], with the occurrence of coverage gaps in certain areas where the population density is too low.